 This is the final stage in the Practical Research series.
 In this part of the dissertation, the student is expected to have completed the research requirements and is ready for oral presentation.
 Defense is done in the presence of selected members of a panel.

-BUS 150 - Business Ethics
+BUS 100 - Introduction to Business

 J. Anyanwu